-1. Successfully complete all required courses of the university and the college.
-These requirements should be met within seven years of the date of the oldest course counted toward the student's program.
-Extension of this rule may be granted through petition to the Graduate Council.
+- Successfully complete all required courses of the university and the college.
+These requirements should be met within seven years of the date of matriculation into the student's program.
+Extension of this rule may be granted through petition to the dean of graduate education. - 2.
+Complete a minimum of 30 semester credit hours for the master's degree.
+At least 80 percent of graduate-level course work and research (courses numbered 600 and above) must be earned in residence at RIT.

-- 2. Complete a minimum of 30 semester credit hours for the master's degree.
-At least 80 percent of graduate-level course work and research (courses numbered 600 and above) must be earned in residence at RIT. - 3.
-Achieve a program cumulative grade point average of 3.0 (B) or better. - 4.
-Complete a thesis/project/dissertation or other appropriate research or comparable professional achievement, at the discretion of the degree-granting program. - 5.
+- 3. Achieve a program cumulative grade point average of 3.0 (B) or better. - 4.
+Complete a thesis/project or other appropriate research or comparable professional achievement, at the discretion of the degree-granting program. - 5.
 Pay in full, or satisfactorily adjust, all financial obligations to the university.

 Note: The dean and departmental faculty can be petitioned, in extraordinary circumstances, to review and judge the cases of individual students who believe the spirit of the above requirements have been met yet fall short of the particular requirement.
-If the petition is accepted and approved by the faculty and dean of Graduate Studies, a signed copy will be sent to the registrar for inclusion in the student's permanent record.
+If the petition is accepted and approved by the faculty and dean of graduate education, a signed copy will be sent to the registrar for inclusion in the student's permanent record.